deepasarojam-2024/UC-Berkeley-ML-AI/README.md

 ## Feedback

-If you have any feedback, please reach out at dsarojam2021@gmail.com.
+If you have any feedback, please reach out to dsarojam2022@gmail.com.